 Serving Size

-Store the popsicles in a freezer-safe container or plastic freezer bag in the freezer for up to 3 months.
+Store any leftover popsicles in a freezer-safe container or plastic freezer bag.
+They’ll keep well in the freezer for up to 3 months.
+That means you can make a big batch in advance and have a stash of cool treats ready to go all summer long!

 Great Dog Treat Recipes